 Can you tell me about the background and qualifications of your counsellor?

 Amy is a qualified clinical supervisor, overseeing the practice of other counsellors working with children and young people.
-You can find out more information about Amy’s background and experience here.
+Since 2019, Amy has been offering counselling, psychotherapy and supervision sessions online and by telephone.
+You can find more information about Amy’s background and experience here.

 Amy holds an enhanced Disclosure and Barring Scheme (DBS) check which you can view on request.